enewe101/cluster-func/README.md

 optional arguments:
   -h, --help            show this help message and exit -j JOBS_DIR, --jobs-dir JOBS_DIR
-                        Specify a directory in which to store jobscripts and the files generated from the stdout and stdin during job execution
+                        Specify a directory in which to store job scripts and the files generated from the stdout and stdin during job execution.
+This directory will be made if it doesn't exist.
+This option only takes effect in dispatch mode.
   -t TARGET, --target TARGET
                         Alternate name for the target callable to be invoked repeatedly.
 Default is "target".
   -a ARGS, --args ARGS  Alternate name for the arguments iterable.
 Default is
                         "args".
-  -q, --no-q            Do not enqueue the generated scripts using qsub.
+  -q, --queue           Enqueue the generated scripts using qsub.
+This option
-                        Default is to Enqueue them
+                        only takes effect in dispatch mode.
   -p PROCESSES, --processes PROCESSES
                         Number of processors to use.
-  -b BINS, --bins BINS  Optionally specify a partition of the work to be done.
+  -b BINS, --bins BINS  Optionally specify a portion of the work to be done.
                         Should take the form "x/y" meaning "do the x-th section out of y total sections.
 For example, "0/2" means divide the work into two halves, and do the first (0th) half.
 Note that x and y should be integers, and x should be from 0 to y-1 inclusive.
-                        Running for all values of x will perform all the work, and each run (each value of x) can be done on a separate machine.
+                        This option only takes effect in direct mode.
+  -e ENV, --env ENV     Provide environment variables that should be set when
+                        running sub-jobs.
+This is for use in dispatch mode, since job scripts will run in a different environment.
+                        In direct mode, the environment is inherited.
+The value of this option should be an enquoted string of space-separated key=value pairs.
+For example: $ cluf my_script -n 12 -e 'FOO=bar BAZ="fizz bang"'will set FOO equal to "bar" and BAZ equal to "fizz bang".
+This option only takes effect in dispatch mode.
+  -P PREPEND_SCRIPT, --prepend-script PREPEND_SCRIPT
+                        Path to a script whose contents should be included at the beginning of subjob scripts, being executed before running the subjob.
+You can include multiple comma- separated paths.
+This option only takes effect in dispatch mode
+  -A APPEND_SCRIPT, --append-script APPEND_SCRIPT
+                        Path to a script whose contents should be included at the end of subjob scripts, being executed after the subjob completes.
+You can include multiple comma- separated paths.
+This option only takes effect in dispatch mode.
+  -m {dispatch,direct}, --mode {dispatch,direct}
+                        Explicitly set the mode of operation.
+Can be set to "direct" or "dispatch".
+In direct mode the job is run, whereas in dispatch mode a script for the job(s) is created and optionally enqueued.
+Setting either -n or -i implicitly sets the mode of operation to "dispatch", unless specified otherwise.
+  -x HASH, --hash HASH  Specify an argument or set of arguments to be used to
+                        determine which bin an iteration belons in.
+These arguments should have a stable string representation (i.e. no unordered containers or memory addresses) and should be unique over the argumetns iterable.
+This should only be set if automatic binning won't work, i.e. if your argument iterable is not stable.
+  -k KEY, --key KEY     Integer specifying the positional argument to use as
+                        the bin for each iteration.
+That key argument should always take on a value that is an integer between 0 and num_bins-1.
+This should only be used if you really need to control binning.
+Prefer to rely on automatic binning (if your iterable is stable), or use the -xoption, which is more flexible and less error-prone.
   -n NODES, --nodes NODES
                         Number of compute nodes.
+This option causes the command to operate in dispatch mode, unless the mode is explicitly set
   -i ITERATIONS, --iterations ITERATIONS
                         Approximate number of iterations per compute node.
-                        Note that using this instead of --nodes (-n) can lead to delay because the number total number of iterations has to be counted before dispatching in order to determine the number of compute nodes needed.
+                        This option causes the command to operate in dispatch mode, unless the mode is explicitly set.
+Note that using this instead of --nodes (-n) can lead to delay because the total number of iterations has to be counted to determine the number of compute nodes needed.
 </pre>